Jill Sampson

 Disintegration is a theme that often runs through my work.
 Collaboration with meat ants and a dead rabbit tracked the dismembering of a rabbit as ants carried it piece by piece down into their nest.
 I transposed the disappearance of the rabbit through drawing onto low plaster plinths, the drawn marks sinking into a substrate of plaster.
 My installation This Place, my place, explored invasion history through creating a temporal geological and cultural landscape across a wall and floor space using accreted detritus.
 These material objects are collected remnants of the farm rubbish dump that was in use between 1907 and 1973.

-Since 2020, as the effects of climate change grow more evident, I have myself experienced extreme personal change through the effects and treatment of Myeloma, an incurable blood cancer.
+Since 2020, as the effects of climate change grow more evident, I have myself experienced extreme personal change through the effects and treatment of Multiple Myeloma, an incurable blood cancer.
 Treatments have given me ongoing life for an unknown time.
 This experience of chronic illness has thrown me against my mortality, and I have curiously observed my own cycle of disintegration and recovery.
-Closely tied to the city during my treatment regime, I am now returning to and caring for the family farm.
-During winter/spring we continue cool fire burning across areas of the farm, to bring fire back to this environment.
-I am observing and learning from my Father, as we go.
-He has attended a cultural burning workshop and we work to bring those practices into this place.
+Closely tied to the city during my treatment regime, I have now returned home to care for the wildlife habitat that is our family farm.

 This farm is where I grew up: it is my still point, my place of return.
 Although I am predominantly of settler/farming heritage, my connection to this place defines me and it is where my art practice is embedded.
 My own story is just a tiny moment here.
 Through my work I respond to my lived experience and try to understand and acknowledge the deeper stories and layered histories that are written into the land.